 Make it comfy

 When it comes to furniture, think comfort.
 Kids like soft textures and comfortable places to sit, lie, or stand.
 While an office chair might be suitable for an adult, it’s not what you would want at your kid’s desk!
-Try using bean bags as an alternative chair that your kids will love.
+Try using vintage cushions and bean bags as an alternative chair that your kids will love.
 They are comfortable, easy to move around, and have a huge element of fun.
 In fact, your kids might sit down in front of a desk or learning area just because they want to sit in the bean bag.
 Getting them into this fun seat will help to encourage some learning activities.

 They aren’t just suitable for bedrooms, but for playrooms too – and even classrooms.
 As a major supplier of bean bag chairs to education departments throughout Australia, we should know!
 We manufacture beanbag chairs designed especially for schools.
 The soft and squishy texture can help with sensory learning from an early age, and as a parent, you will appreciate the fact that they are easy to clean.
 When your child’s body is comfy and settled, their mind will be free to learn.

 Start a habit with a design.